-One of Yellowstone’s most important predators, who roamed its landscape and defined its ecosystem for thousands of years, completely disappeared in the early part of the 20th Century.
-By the 1920s, the last wolf pack in Yellowstone was killed, in an effort by the U.S. government to tame the wilderness.
+By the 1920s, the last wolf pack in Yellowstone was killed in an effort by the U.S. government to tame the wilderness.
 This action had a profound effect on Yellowstone.
 Elk and coyote populations boomed.
 Beavers became increasingly rare, and so did willow and aspen trees.
 The park was missing a keystone species and it affected the balance of the entire ecosystem.

-But the tide began to turn with the help of the watershed Endangered Species Act, one of a few dozen United States environmental laws passed in the 1970s.
-With its passing, the stage was set for the return of the wolf to Yellowstone when the gray wolf was listed as endangered and recovery mandated in 1974.
+The tide began to turn with the help of the watershed Endangered Species Act, one of a few dozen United States environmental laws passed in the 1970s.
+As a result of this new law, the gray wolf was listed as endangered and recovery mandated in 1974.
 Immediately, the National Park Service began planning a wolf homecoming in Yellowstone—their native territory and historic home.

 It took 21 years, but in January 1995, all the pieces were in place.
 Fourteen gray wolves were captured in Canada and relocated to Yellowstone’s Lamar Valley.
 In 1996, 17 more Canadian wolves were brought into the park, followed by 10 wolves from northwestern Montana in 1997.
 The wolf population grew quickly, as pack territories and breeding pairs were established.